laravel-mix/laravel-mix/docs/css-preprocessors.md

 }
 ```

-This, again, is a very cool feature of Webpack's.
-However, it does have a tendency to confuse those who don't understand how Webpack and the css-loader plugin works.
+This, again, is a very cool feature of webpack's.
+However, it does have a tendency to confuse those who don't understand how webpack and the css-loader plugin works.
 It's possible that your folder structure is already just how you want it, and you'd prefer that Mix not modify those `url()`s.
 If that's the case, we do offer an override:

 ```js
 mix.sass('src/app.scss', 'dist/')